Enhancing Higher Education through EU4DUAL and International Collaboration

 What Is the EU4DUAL Project and How Does It Benefit Students?

 The EU4DUAL project is a comprehensive European initiative designed to develop and implement dual higher education models.
-It involves a consortium of leading universities and institutions from across Europe, including John von Neumann University, Malgorka College, DHBW Germany, and others.
+It involves a consortium of leading universities and institutions from across Europe, including John von Neumann University, MCAST (Malta), DHBW (Germany), and others.
 With a total budget of EUR 14.4 million, the project emphasizes collaboration, innovation, and knowledge sharing to transform traditional university education into more practically oriented programs.

 Students participating in dual higher education programs benefit from a mix of theoretical coursework and hands-on industry experience.
 This approach ensures that graduates possess not only academic knowledge but also practical skills highly valued by employers.
 Additionally, the program promotes mobility, cultural exchange, and international cooperation, enriching students’ educational experiences and professional networks.